davemarong/Self-Taught-App/README.md

-# SelfTaught, an application to make your learning to code process easier
+# SelfTaught, an application to make learning to code easier

 This application will help you create a clearly defined path to your goals and help you track your progress.